 Employers in San Diego are generally required to carry worker’s compensation insurance, which is used to pay employees for injuries that they suffer on the job.
 It is important to know that if you do opt to collect worker’s compensation benefits you give up the right to file a lawsuit against your employer for additional damages.
 However, you can collect worker’s compensation benefits and recover damages from a liable third party (e.g., elevator manufacturer or inspector).

 Contact Injury Trial Lawyers, APC today for more information about filing a worker’s compensation claim after your San Diego elevator accident.

 When Do I Have to File an Elevator Accident Claim?

 You will have a limited amount of time to file a personal injury claim after your San Diego elevator accident.
 In most situations, you must file a claim within two years of your accident.
-If you do not file a claim within this two-year period you will likely be prohibited from recovering any compensation, at all.
+If you do not file a claim within these two years you will likely be prohibited from recovering any compensation, at all.
 There are limited exceptions to this rule.
 For example, if there is a reasonable delay in the discovery of your injury or if you are a minor at the time of your accident, the statute of limitations in your case may be extended.

 Have you been injured in a San Diego elevator accident?
 Call Injury Trial Lawyers, APC today to find out how we can maximize the compensation you are awarded for your injuries.
-Our San Diego elevator accident attorneys have more than 35 years of combined legal experience and understand that this time in your life is extremely difficult.
-We will fight to make sure that you are fairly compensated for your injuries so that you can focus on your own personal recovery.
+Our San Diego elevator accident attorney has more than 35 years of combined legal experience and understands that this time in your life is extremely difficult.
+We will fight to make sure that you are fairly compensated for your injuries so that you can focus on your recovery.
 Contact us today to set up a free consultation with our legal team.
 We will review your case, explain your rights, and answer any questions you have.